ZoranJeremic/f.Sentence/README.md

 *Pronounced without dot*
 ![ic_launcher](https://github.com/user-attachments/assets/094cf8ce-40c3-4105-9948-02e25955561a)

-f.Sentence is ultra-powerful text editor, note taking and PDF editor and reader app with intuitive Material You 3 design.
-It's made with Dart and Flutter.
+f.Sentence isn't only a text editor - it is an app for creatives, students and people who want to get work done efficiently.

+It provides with lots of features - from most basic ones, like creating documents, to the most advanced ones, like mind-mapping or PDF annotation.

 App is 100% FOSS with no ads or in-app purchases.

 # Development status

 Currently in early development.
 Updates will follow.
 Release date will be somewhere around July 2025.

 Current builds support Android 5 Lollipop and later.

 # Upcoming features